Uncovering Rare Obesity®

 My patient has already been genetically tested through Uncovering Rare Obesity.
 Should they be tested again?

-As the panel has now been expanded from 40 genes to 79 genes and 1 chromosome region, patients previously tested may benefit from retesting, as it could offer novel insight into their condition.
+As the panel has now been expanded from 79 genes (22 genes associated with BBS) and 1 chromosome region to 87 genes (29 genes associated with BBS) and 1 chromosome region, patients previously tested may benefit from retesting, as it could offer novel insight into their condition.

 What is the sample collection process?